Makktu/NoteJS/README.md

 1. Download the single HTML file (`note-js.html`).
 Nothing else needed.
 2. Open it in any modern browser.
-3. Start writing vanilla JavaScript in the left panel.
+3. Start writing JavaScript code in the left panel.
 4. Run the code with the Run button or Ctrl+Enter/Cmd+Enter.
 5. See the output in the right panel.

+## Customization Options

+NoteJS now offers several customization options:

+### Theme Selection
+- Click the theme dropdown next to the NoteJS logo to choose from multiple editor themes
+- Options include dark themes (Darcula, Material, Dracula, Monokai, Nord, Solarized, Tomorrow Night) and light themes (Eclipse, IntelliJ)

+### Font Size Controls
+- Adjust the font size for the code editor using the dropdown in the code panel
+- Separately control the font size for the output panel
+- Font sizes range from 12px to 24px

+### Autocomplete Toggle
+- Turn code completion on or off using the toggle switch in the code panel
+- Practice your coding skills without assistance when turned off
+- All preferences are saved between sessions

 ## Code Completion

-NoteJS features code completion similar to modern IDEs:
+NoteJS features intelligent code completion:

-- Start typing and wait for suggestions to appear
+- Start typing and see suggestions for both built-in functions and your own variables
 - Press Tab or Ctrl+Space to trigger completion manually
 - Navigate suggestions with arrow keys
-- Press Enter to apply the selected suggestion
-- v1.0 is currently a touch janky.
-Sometimes completes when it shouldn't, and doesn't complete when it should.
-Work in progress.
+- User-defined variables and functions are highlighted differently from built-in ones
+- Autocomplete is context-aware and won't interfere when typing brackets or braces

 ## Keyboard Shortcuts